Type-II superconductor

 In superconductivity, a type-II superconductor is a superconductor that exhibits an intermediate phase of mixed ordinary and superconducting properties at intermediate temperature and fields above the superconducting phases.

 It also features the formation of magnetic field vortices with an applied external magnetic field.

 This occurs above a certain critical field strength H_{c1}.
 The vortex density increases with increasing field strength.
-At a higher critical field H_{c2}, superconductivity is destroyed.
+At a higher critical field H_{c2}, typically of the order of tens of teslas superconductivity is destroyed.
 Type-II superconductors do not exhibit a complete Meissner effect.

 History

+The existence of two critical fields in superconducting alloys was experimentally observed by Wander Johannes De Haas and J. Voogd in 1929–1931, and confirmed by multiple authors working with different materials over the following years.
+However, the sample inhomogeneities in these early studies were poorly controlled, and it was assumed that the effect might be explained by structural inhomogenuities which would lead to a formation of a thin filamentary superconducting network.
+In 1936, Lev Shubnikov, Vladimir Khotkevich, Georgy Shepelev and Yuri Rjabinin produced high-quality single-crystal samples and concluded that the effect was a bulk phenomenon, ruling out structural inhomogeneity as the cause.
+The following year, Shubnikov was executed during Stalin's purges and his results remained largely unknown for the next 25 years.

-In 1935, J.N.
-Rjabinin and Lev Shubnikov experimentally discovered the type-II superconductors.
-In 1950, the theory of the two types of superconductors was further developed by Lev Landau and Vitaly Ginzburg in their paper on Ginzburg–Landau theory.
+In 1950, the theory of the two types of superconductors was developed by Lev Landau and Vitaly Ginzburg in their paper on Ginzburg–Landau theory.
 In their argument, a type-I superconductor had positive free energy of the superconductor-normal metal boundary.
 Ginzburg and Landau pointed out the possibility of type-II superconductors that should form inhomogeneous state in strong magnetic fields.
 However, at that time, all known superconductors were type-I, and they commented that there was no experimental motivation to consider precise structure of type-II superconducting state.
 The theory for the behavior of the type-II superconducting state in magnetic field was greatly improved by Alexei Alexeyevich Abrikosov, who was elaborating on the ideas by Lars Onsager and Richard Feynman of quantum vortices in superfluids.
+Abrikosov compared his vortex lattice theory to Shubnikov's 1936 experiments and found a good fit.
 Quantum vortex solution in a superconductor is also very closely related to Fritz London's work on magnetic flux quantization in superconductors.
 The Nobel Prize in Physics was awarded for the theory of type-II superconductivity in 2003.